The Shareholder Rights and Activism Review: Luxembourg

 In the event of misconduct, according to prevailing doctrine and case law, the shareholders' meeting must decide whether to make any claim against a director in connection with faults committed by the director in the performance of his or her functions.
 Creditors of a company may, under certain circumstances, institute action on behalf of the company if the latter fails to do so and if that failure harms the company's creditors.32 Besides, each director is individually liable in accordance with the general provisions on tort liability.33

 If the shareholders have suffered collective damage, it is up to the shareholders' meeting to demand compensation, in which case an action must be brought by the shareholders' meeting on behalf of the company (an action initiated by a single shareholder will be dismissed).
 The legal basis for the action differs depending on whether the proceedings are invoked by the company or by third parties.
-Shareholders may only seek compensation for a prejudice that is distinct from the company's collective damage, and that can be defined as an individual or personal damage.
-The possibility for a (minority) shareholder to sue a director has recently been given an explicit legal basis in Luxembourg law.34
+Shareholders may only seek compensation for a prejudice that is distinct from the company's collective damage, and that can be defined as individual or personal damage.
+The possibility for a (minority) shareholder to sue a director has been given an explicit legal basis in Luxembourg law (since the reform in 2016).34

 Any action by the company has a contractual basis, whereas an action by third parties will be brought on the grounds of tort liability.
 Under contractual liability, only reasonably foreseeable damage is to be repaired (except in cases of fraud), whereas under tort liability, all damage caused by the misconduct must be repaired.